NidhayPancholi/Scheduling-algo-simulator/README.md

 <h1>Scheduling-algo-simulator</h1>

 <p>
 Scheduling algorithms decide in which order should the processes be scheduled on the CPU.
-The scheduling algorithms differe based on the factors which the use to decide the mext scheduled process.
+The scheduling algorithms differe based on the factors on which the use to decide the next scheduled process.
 There are static and dynamic prediction algorithms.
-Let's have a look at these algorithms in details.
 </p>

+<h2>Summary</h2>

+<p>Project is based on CPU scheduling algorithm.
+The algorithm FCFS, SJF, RR, Priority Scheduling are implemented and obtained their gantt chart waiting time, execution time, and various other insights.</p>

+<h2>Let's have a look!!</h2>

 <h2>Types of scheduling algorithms</h2>
 <ol>